Hopin has been a trip.

 Teaching meditation also helped me learn – I was given the honour of leading a few short sessions with the entire company (thanks, Nina Frank).
 Having over a thousand people watching definitely helped focus the mind!
 I was humbled by the hundreds of messages I received from those who found it useful.
 Shout out to whoever coined #chillwithbill 🙏.

 I’m honoured to have been a small part of startup history.
-Hopin is one of the fastest growing companies of all time – and unlike many others in that category, it has a solid business model.
+Hopin was one of the fastest growing companies of all time – it was wild to witness and build on the explosive growth.
 It’s a shame that they had to make layoffs, but I believe they now have a solid core team to build the next, ‘hybrid’ phase of the company.
 I wish them all the best of success, and I’m excited to see what they do next.

 A final thanks to everyone in the design team at Hopin that I haven’t mentioned already – it was such a pleasure working with you.